 So what’s the method of achieving this?

-First, have a good experience.
-You're now activating a positive mental state.
+First, when you have a good experience, you’re now activating a positive mental state.
 Gaze out the window and watch a bird up in a tree, or flowers swaying in the breeze.

 So how do I accomplish that?